Dutch Postcode Lottery

 - To convince the Dutch society that they can actively contribute to the protection of nature by providing financial action perspectives and non-financial action perspective (participation activities, volunteering, buying FSC-timber, using green energy etc.).

-In 2014, Adessium Foundation approved a third grant to Rewilding Europe and in 2017, decided to continue supporting Rewilding Europe for another three year period.
-In these years, ongoing support focused on our rewilding activities in the Velebit Mountains (Croatia) and the Central Apennines (Italy), and also on the identification of new areas for rewilding.
-This support was instrumental to develop these rewilding areas further.
+In 2014, Adessium Foundation approved a third grant to Rewilding Europe and in 2017, decided to continue supporting Rewilding Europe for another three-year period.
+In these years, ongoing support focused on our rewilding activities in the Velebit Mountains (Croatia) and the Central Apennines (Italy), and also on the identification of new rewilding landscapes.
+This support was instrumental to develop these landscapes further.

 The Adessium Foundation wants to contribute to a world in which people live in harmony with each other and with their environment.
 The Foundation is working to create a balanced society characterized by integrity, justice, and a balance between people and nature.

 Endangered Landscapes & Seascapes Programme

-The Endangered Landscapes Programme aims to restore natural ecological processes, populations and habitats for a better and more sustainable future.
+The Endangered Landscapes & Seascapes Programme aims to restore natural ecological processes, populations and habitats for a better and more sustainable future.
 It signals a shift away from ‘slowing declines’ and ‘no net loss’ to a positive and creative conservation agenda in which the potential of our land and seas is recognised.

-In 2018, Rewilding Europe received two inaugural grants from the Endangered Landscapes Programme.
-The first grant of $2.4 million will enable Rewilding Europe’s and its local partners to scale up rewilding efforts across an expansive area of wetland and steppe in the transboundary Danube Delta, while the second grant of $3 million will develop a 120,000-hectare wildlife corridor in the Greater Côa Valley in northern Portugal.
-By scaling up current rewilding efforts in both Danube Delta and Western Iberia, this will transform the regions with high levels of rural depopulation and species loss into ones with new opportunities for both wild nature and people.
+In 2018, Rewilding Europe received two inaugural grants from the Endangered Landscapes & Seascapes Programme.
+The first grant of $2.4 million enables Rewilding Europe and its local partners to scale up rewilding efforts across an expansive area of wetland and steppe in the transboundary Danube Delta, while the second grant of $3 million supports the development of a 120,000-hectare wildlife corridor in the Greater Côa Valley in northern Portugal.
+By scaling up current rewilding efforts in both Danube Delta and the Greater Côa Valley, this will transform the regions with high levels of rural depopulation and species loss into ones with new opportunities for both wild nature and people.

 1% for the Planet